 Dementia Journey SurveyThe Alzheimer Society of Canada, in partnership with the College of Family Physicians of Canada, is asking you to participate in this 20-minute survey to help us understand your experience with the care you receive from your family physician.

 The Alzheimer Society Research ProgramOn this page, learn more about the Alzheimer Society Research Program, including funding opportunities for researchers, when applications open and highlights from previous ASRP funded research.

 How ASRP funding gets determinedIn 2020, the Alzheimer Society Research Program received over 200 applications.
 Understand the process that determines which research projects among the final applicants receive funding.

 Find participants for your studyThrough the Alzheimer Society Research Portal, you can get connected to people living in Canada who want to do their part in advancing dementia research – and want to participate in a study like yours!

 We offer several support groups to share feelings and experiences, exchange practical coping strategies, and participate in discussions about the disease and its progression.
 If you are looking for a support group, please connect with the regional office near you to find out what groups are available.

-With our offices still being closed due to COVID-19, all support groups are being held online.
-To find out more information and to reserve your space please call 1-866-950-5465.
+Our offices are now open and we are offering support groups in-person and online.
+To find out more information and to reserve your space please call us toll-free at 1-866-950-5465.